 9x13 baking dish

-Preheat the Oven and Prepare the Pan: Preheat the oven to 350°.
-Cut two pieces of aluminum foil and fold them to match the width of the pan.
+Preheat the oven and prepare the pan: Preheat the oven to 350°F. Cut 2 pieces of aluminum foil and fold them to match the width of the pan.
 Press one piece into the pan lengthwise and the other into the pan crosswise with the ends hanging over the sides of the pan, like this.
 This makes it easy to lift the bars out of the pan once they're cooled.
 Spray the foil with nonstick coating.

-Make the Cookie Dough: Whisk together the flour, salt, baking soda, and baking powder in a small bowl and set aside.
-Using a standing mixer, a hand mixer, or by hand, cream together the butter, the granulated sugar and just 1/2 cup of the brown sugar until this looks like smooth frosting.
+Make the cookie dough: Whisk together the flour, salt, baking soda, and baking powder in a small bowl and set aside.
+Using a stand mixer, a hand mixer, or by hand, cream together the butter, the granulated sugar, and just 1/2 cup of the brown sugar until this looks like smooth frosting.

 Separate the eggs, reserving the whites.
 Mix the yolks into the butter-sugar mixture one at a time until they are completely absorbed, then mix in the water and vanilla.
 With the mixer at a low speed, add the flour mixture and beat gently until all the flour has been absorbed and the dough looks crumbly.

-Bake the Bars: Lightly press a piece of parchment or wax paper on the top of the meringue (this makes an even layer and protects the meringue from scorching).
+Bake the bars: Lightly press a piece of parchment or wax paper on the top of the meringue (this makes an even layer and protects the meringue from scorching).
 Bake for 20 minutes, then remove the parchment.
-Continue baking for an additional 5-10 minutes, until the edges look toasted and are pulling away from the sides of the pan.
+Continue baking for an additional 5 to 10 minutes, until the edges look toasted and are pulling away from the sides of the pan.

-Allow to Cool: Wait until the pan is completely cook before lifting out the bars and cutting them into pieces.
+Allow to cool: Wait until the pan is completely cool before lifting out the bars and cutting them into pieces.